AlejandroArcoPu/webCrawlerYCombinator/README.md

     * `/tests`: Contains all the API tests.

 * `/frontend`
-    * `src/App.jsx`: Where the main React App compones is defined
+    * `src/App.jsx`: Where the main React App component is defined
     * `src/components`: Contains reusable components of the UI
     * `src/services`: Directory used to manage APIs integrations with the app
     * `Dockerfile`: Definition of the Node.js containerized app